Clans of Baganda: Names

 Every Muganda must belong to a clan (Ekika).

 This is usually his or her father's clan.
-The only exception to this is the Kabaka who belongs to his mother's clan.
-This ensures that every clan has a chance to produce the next Kabaka.
-The names of the Baganda vary depending on one's biological gender (male or female).
+The only exception to this is the Kabaka (King) who belongs to the mother's clan.
+This ensures that every clan has a chance to produce the next Kabaka(King).
+Names of Baganda vary depending on one's biological gender (male or female).

 Therefore, each clan will have a list of at least 20 boys' surnames and 20 girls' surnames from which one can pick a surname.
 Therefore, one's surname (last name) will give a clue to which clan they belong as well as their biological gender.
 The exceptions to this are a woman's married name (which she inherits from her husband) as well as unique names given to twins and their immediate siblings or Royals (first born sons and first born daughters).

 For instance, the name Nsubuga is given to a male from the Mmamba Gabunga clan and the name Nansubuga is given to a female from the Mmamba Gabunga clan.

 Also a "naturalized" Muganda person must pick a clan to belong to and therefore a surname or last name belonging to that clan.